 Many people ask me for advice on which training program they should start training with.
-After all, there is a lot of information on every training method out there.
-Metal Militia, Westside, 2x2, 3x3, hybrid routines are all examples of the routines that can clutter and overwhelm a beginner who just simply wants to get going on their path to superhuman strength.
+With the rise in popularity of powerlifting in recent years, there has been a profusion of routines that can clutter and overwhelm a beginner who just simply wants to get going on their path to superhuman strength.

 I am astounded by the number of people that are looking for a magical number of sets or reps.
 I inform these people that there is no magic number, but that there is, however, a magic attitude.
-If you go balls to the wall mentally, and you do everything humanly possible to make gains, you will succeed.
+If you treat your lifts as practice and commit to getting better over time, not overnight, you will make progress.
 This is true for not only powerlifting or bodybuilding, but any sport or business or activity where you either make it or you don't.

 Take Home Message

 This routine is very simple.
 It is intended to be that way.
 You will understand and learn basic form of the main three power lifts and your Central Nervous System will be used to fire and move the weights in the ranges of motion specific to the core lifts.

 This will allow you to be familiar enough with each lift to use things like partial lifts and dynamic effort work down the road.
 For now, just focus on hitting each and every rep!

 By using this routine you will also gain some muscle because there are no sets in which you do triples or singles.
 You're building a broad base of strength and muscularity that will serve you down the road.